metablockshq/metablocks.world/content/posts/2022-mint_to_and_transfer_spl_tokens.md

 ## Outcome
 By the end of this guide, you should be able to understand when to `mint_to` operation and when to use `transfer` operation.
 Here is the [github_repo]() of the sample anchor codebase

-Before performing any spl_token related operations let us first create a new token mint for the demonstration purpose.
+For demonstration, let us first create a new token mint.

 **Create a new mint**
 ```rust